 If you are charged with a serious criminal offense, there may be a threat of jail or even prison time.
 Even for minor crimes, jail can be a real threat, when a person has prior convictions.
 The maximum possible incarceration term specified in the criminal statute charged is rarely executed.
-In felony cases, the Minnesota or Federal Sentencing Guidelines will provide a “presumptive sentence“ after based upon the severity level of the offense of conviction and criminal history score.
+In felony cases, the Minnesota or Federal Sentencing Guidelines provide a “presumptive sentence“ based upon the offense severity level and criminal history score.

-There are also “mandatory minimum” sentencing statutes in Minnesota and United States Statutes which can be cruel, severe, and lengthier than the presumptive guidelines sentence.
-It is vital to consult a criminal defense lawyer to discuss these factors.
+There are also “mandatory minimum” sentencing statutes in Minnesota and United States Statutes.
+They can be cruel, severe, and lengthier than the presumptive guidelines sentence.
+So it is vital to consult a criminal defense lawyer to discuss these factors.
 In non-felony, misdemeanor cases, up to one year in jail can be possible in Minnesota cases.

 If It Is Important to You, Then It’s Worth Getting the Best Lawyer You Can

-For many reasons, it is valuable to prevent a criminal charge, to prevent a criminal conviction, and to prevent a criminal sentence in Minnesota.
+For many reasons, it is valuable to prevent a criminal charge, prevent a conviction, and prevent a sentence.

 A good criminal lawyer can help protect your future, and your future income earning potential.
 Protect your good name while you can – before it’s too late, before a guilty plea.
-(Keep in mind that in order to qualify for a Minnesota expungement someday under Minnesota’s expungement statute, you’ll need to plan ahead in order to do so, with the help of a good criminal defense lawyer while the charge is still pending.)
+(To qualify someday under Minnesota’s expungement statute, you and your lawyer need to plan ahead; while the charge is still pending.)

 For more on: How to Know – Do I Need a Criminal Defense Lawyer?